LGBTQ people in science: History of LGBTQ+ people in science

-Richard Summerbell is a leading figure in mycology, recognized globally for his research on fungi and their impact on human and environmental health.
-As a prolific scientist with over 150 peer reviewed publications, Summerbell's work has significantly advanced our understanding of fungi, from their role in forest ecosystems to their involvement in human infections.
-Beyond his contributions to science, Summerbell was a prominent advocate for the LGBTQ+ community, actively participating in the liberation movement in the 70s and 80s.
-He co-hosted the Canadian show Coming Out, helping to challenge stigmas surrounding AIDS, sexuality, and religion.
-His activism combined with his groundbreaking work in fungal biodiversity and public health, makes him a key figure in scientific advancements as well as LGBTQ+ visibility.
+Richard Summerbell is a leading figure in mycology, most notably for his research on fungi and their impact on human and environmental health.
+Summerbell was a prominent advocate for the LGBTQ+ community, actively participating in the liberation movement in the 70s and 80s.
+He co-hosted the Canadian show Coming Out, which talked about topics such as AIDS, sexuality, and religion.

-Challenges for LGBT people in science
+Challenges for LGBTQ+ people in science

-There are traditions and expectations that LGBT people should not study or have careers in science, according to Manil Suri.
-In 2016 the American Physical Society published a list of ways in which LGBT physicists have a more difficult career experience than their non-LGBT counterparts.
+There are traditions and expectations that LGBTQ+ people should not study or have careers in science, according to Manil Suri.
+In 2016 the American Physical Society published a list of ways in which LGBTQ+ physicists have a more difficult career experience than their non-LGBTQ+ counterparts.
+Additionally, the Institute of Physics, the Royal Astronomical Society and the Royal Society of Chemistry published a report called "Exploring the Workplace for LGBT+ Physical scientists" in 2019.
+This report highlights the current situation, relevant issues for academics in physical sciences as well as areas for increased action.

-Studies have shown that many LGBT faculty and researchers are not out in their departments, and coming out may negatively affect retention.
-This is of particular issue in the STEM field as the work cultures and professional environments within this field of work can often exclude or alienate the existence of the LGBT community and the individuals within it.
-A 2021 study identified various inequalities for LGBT people in science.
+Studies have shown that many LGBTQ+ faculty and researchers are not out in their departments, and coming out may negatively affect retention.
+Additionally, the percentage of individuals being out at their workplace varies across different members of the LGBTQ+ community.
+For example, only 14% of bi- and pansexual individuals reported to be out, while 44% of gay individuals reported to be out according to the British study from 2019.
+This is of particular issue in the STEM field as the work cultures and professional environments within this field of work can often exclude or alienate the existence of the LGBTQ+ community and the individuals within it.

-LGBTQ professionals in STEM face a variety of challenges that make their work environments more hostile than those of their non-LGBTQ colleagues.
+LGBTQ+ professionals in STEM face a variety of challenges that make their work environments more hostile than those of their non-LGBTQ+ colleagues.
+A 2021 study identified various systemic inequalities for LGBTQ+ people in science, for example, career limitations and harassment.
 They are more likely to leave their jobs due to higher levels of social exclusion, professional devaluation, and harassment rates up to 30% higher than their peers.
-LGBTQ individuals also report fewer opportunities for skill development, less access to resources, and less confidence about whistleblowing without retaliation.
+LGBTQ+ individuals also report fewer opportunities for skill development, less access to resources, and less confidence about whistleblowing without retaliation.
 These issues contribute to higher levels of stress, insomnia, and depression, often linked to workplace marginalization.